Inside: A step-by-step tutorial on making repurposed Christmas crackers, including free printable cheesy Christmas jokes.

-One of the best things about the Christmas dinner is the crackers on the table!
+One of the best things about Christmas dinner is the crackers on the table!
 And handmade Christmas crackers are the best!

-Also, it’s so easy to make your own Christmas crackers!
+It’s so easy to make your own Christmas crackers!

 You’ll be repurposing too!
 Which is always a good thing.
-Luckily with a lot of vintage roadmaps, the roads are marked in red and the background is often white and green.
-To me those are the colours of Christmas.
+Luckily with many vintage roadmaps, the roads are marked in red, and the background is often white and green.
+To me, those are the colours of Christmas.

 My favourite is a cute miniature gin bottle.
-Just for the adults of course!
-However, I have to be careful with that one as the contents of the crackers tend to go flying when pulled so fragile (glass) gifts may get broken.
+Just for the adults, of course!
+However, I have to be careful with that one as the contents of the crackers tend to go flying when pulled, so fragile (glass) gifts may get broken.

 What you need to make your own Christmas crackers